 - For the legs I prefer to use a 4×4 (3-1/2 x 3-1/2″ finished) as they are sturdier.
 And, if you use casters, offer the best mounting surface.

-- Then, for shelving within the bench you can choose MDF or plywood.
+- Then, you can choose MDF or plywood for shelving within the bench.
 But, MDF is NOT sturdy when laid flat and will sag.
 Tip: use 3/4″ plywood.

-- Lastly, for the benchtop you’ll want to consider a basic 3/4″ plywood top.
-Or, if you’ll be doing a lot of woodwork a thicker, banded wood top will offer the best bench top.
+- Lastly, you’ll want to consider a basic 3/4″ plywood top for the benchtop.
+Or, if you are doing a lot of woodwork, a thicker, banded wood top will offer the best benchtop.

 Plywood vs. Flat Lumber vs. Thick Lumber Top